scottyhardy/docker-remote-desktop/README.md

     scottyhardy/docker-remote-desktop:latest
 ```

-To stop the detached container:
+Stop the detached container:

 ```bash
 docker kill remote-desktop
 ```

-Download the latest version of docker-remote-desktop:
+Download the latest docker-remote-desktop container image:

 ```bash
 docker pull scottyhardy/docker-remote-desktop
 ```

-## Connecting with an RDP client
+## Connecting with a Remote Desktop client

+Once docker-remote-desktop is running, you will need a Remote Desktop client to connect.

+- Windows: Remote Desktop Connection is pre-installed on all Windows desktops and servers.
+- macOS: The Microsoft Remote Desktop application can be downloaded for free from the App Store.
+- Linux: The Remmina Remote Desktop client is recommended.
+You can find installation instructions on the [Remmina website](https://remmina.org/how-to-install-remmina/).

-To connect to the container, use `localhost` as the hostname if the container is running on the same machine as your Remote Desktop application.
-For remote connections, use the name or IP address of the machine hosting the container.
+Use `localhost` as the hostname if the container is running on the same machine as your Remote Desktop client.
+For remote connections, use the hostname or IP address of the machine running the container.
 Ensure that TCP port 3389 is open on the firewall of the host machine.

 To log in, use the following default user account details: